Early detection is critical to managing bushfires before they cause widespread devastation.

 Acquiring Data for Human Recognition

 Human recognition, a fundamental aspect of AI applications, involves training models to distinguish and identify individuals from images or videos.
-This domain has witnessed remarkable advancements, primarily due to the abundant availability of datasets like MS-Celeb-1M and LFW, comprising millions of labeled images.
+This domain has witnessed remarkable advancements, primarily due to the abundant availability of datasets like MS-Celeb-1M and LFW, comprising millions of labelled images.
 These datasets cover a wide spectrum of demographics, poses, lighting conditions, and facial expressions, enabling AI models to generalize and recognize humans effectively.

 Examples (subset) of the training images for the celebrity with entity key m.06y3r (Steve Jobs) Examples (subset) of the training images for the celebrity with entity key